anatman-org/glass-bead-game/README.md

   as if they were beings, they are brought a little closer to existence and to the possibility of being born.
 ~ ALBERT.v2

+## The Glass Bead Game

+The Glass Bead Game defies any simple explanation or description.
+Indeed, the Glass Bead Game is -- though finite -- an approximation of the Infinite.[1](#seldon:)

+---

+- <a id="seldon:">1</a>: *Seldon's Paradox*